Farrowing unit – pre-farrowing

 - Carry out creep area training at all feedings for the first two days after farrowing

 - Make sure you keep the piglets in the creep area while the sows are standing up

-When you check the litters, make sure that no piglets are lying in a cold area during or after farrowing.
+When you check the litter, make sure that no piglets are lying in a cold area during or after farrowing.
 Warm up cold piglets by placing them in the creep area or by using a heat box, heat wagon or something similar.

 Piglets which are okay: